zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ### 1.2.
 Principles

-Guiding our philosophy:
+Zeppe-Lin is guided by the following principles:

-1. **Keep It Simple (KISS)**: Design and code with minimalism.
+1. **Keep It Simple (KISS)**.
+   Design and code with minimalism.
    No fluff -- just what's necessary.

-2. **Respect the UNIX Spirit**: Craft small, focused tools with text-based, modular configurations.
+2. **Respect the UNIX Spirit**.
+   Craft small, focused tools with text-based, modular configurations.

+3. **Stay Transparent**.
-3. **Stay Transparent**: Keep everything clear and understandable.
+   Keep everything clear and understandable.
    Avoid needless abstraction.

+4. **Enable User Control**.
-4. **Give You the Keys**: Enable full user control.
-Provide flexible tools for true customization.
+   Provide flexible tools for customization.
+   Let users define their workflows.

-5. **Build on a Minimal Base**: Start lean.
-Only add what is absolutely required.
+5. **Build on a Minimal Base**.
+   Start lean.
+   Add only what is explicitly required.

 These principles ensure Zeppe-Lin remains simple, clear, and true to UNIX.